-Fibromyalgia symptoms vary with each individual, but chronic pain and stiffness, fatigue, and sleep problems are common.
+Fibromyalgia symptoms vary with each individual, but chronic pain and stiffness, fatigue, and sleep problems are most common.

 Although one doctor may take the lead, there is often a team of medical professionals involved in the treatment of fibromyalgia symptoms and coexisting conditions.

-Studies have shown that regularly engaging in a variety of aerobic exercises can help relieve fibromyalgia pain and symptoms.
+Research indicates that regularly engaging in a variety of aerobic exercises can help relieve fibromyalgia pain and symptoms.

 Fibromyalgia symptoms may be exacerbated by sugar, carbohydrates, processed foods, and alcohol.